WooCommerce: Dates, Times & Timezones

 But when you go to Metorik, it's displaying correctly at 6:00 PM.
 For the technically-minded, this is because we store all dates in UTC time, rather than the timezone your store was set to at the time.

-This can have some side affects, like if you want to see the time an old order happened in the timezone your store was set to at the time.
+This can have some side effects, like if you want to see the time an old order happened in the timezone your store was set to at the time.
 In those cases, check WooCommerce.